 - S.C.
-State Firefighters' Association Fire-Rescue Conference includes fees for privately owned vehicle (POV) mileage, lodging, food allowance and other expenses voted on by majority of members. - Schools/seminars may include registration fees, privately owned vehicle (POV) mileage, lodging, food allowance and other expenses for any person approved by a majority of the members of the particular department. - These expenses may be provided to any attending member approved by a majority of the members of the department.
-After receiving the approval from the S.C.
-State Firefighters' Association, the department can provide the member with per diem expenses based on www.gsa.gov.
+Fire-Rescue Conference includes fees for privately owned vehicle (POV) mileage, lodging, food allowance and other expenses voted on by majority of members. - These expenses may be provided for any persons approved by a majority of the members of the department providing the expense. - Schools/seminars may include registration fees, privately owned vehicle (POV) mileage, lodging, food allowance and other expenses for any person approved by a majority of the members of the particular department.